pyscript/MicroPyScript/README.md

   should not be modified by the plugin.
 Example use cases:
   - Define custom HTML elements.
   - Start fetching external resources.
-* `onRuntimeReady(config, runtime)` - Called once the runtime is ready to evaluate Python code.
+* `onInterpreterReady(config, interpreter)` - Called once the interpreter is
+  ready to evaluate Python code.
 Example use cases:
   - `pip install` packages.
   - Import/initialize Python plugins.